Skip to main content

 Ms Waller-Edwards entered a personal relationship with Mr Bishop at a vulnerable point in her life.
 She became involved in his business affairs as a property developer.

 The couple entered several financial transactions together, eventually resulting in a mortgage against Ms Waller-Edwards’ property.
-The mortgage was to all appearances for the joint benefit of the borrowers.
-Around 10 percent of the funds advanced were used to pay off Mr Bishop’s debts.
+The mortgage appeared to be for the joint benefit of the borrowers, and around 10 percent of the funds advanced were used to pay off Mr Bishop’s debts.

 One Savings Bank obtained a possession order following the borrowers' default.

-Ms Waller-Edwards sought to have the mortgage set aside, stating that the lender was put on notice of undue influence and should have undertaken inquiries to establish whether this was the case.
+Ms Waller-Edwards applied to have the mortgage set aside, stating that the lender was put on notice of undue influence and should have undertaken inquiries to establish whether this was the case.

 The court’s decision